exercism/gleam/exercises/concept/bettys-bike-shop/.docs/introduction.md

 ## Floats

 Floats are numbers with one or more digits behind the decimal separator.
-They use the 64-bit double precision floating-point format.

 ```gleam
 let float = 3.45